csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 fitness function should return higher values for better states, so, for the 8-queens problem we use the number of _nonattacking_ pairs of queens, which has a value of 28 for a solution.
 The values of the four states are 24, 23, 20, and 11.
 In this particular variant of the genetic algorithm, the probability of being chosen for reproducing is directly proportional to the fitness score, and the percentages are shown next to the raw scores.

-In (c), two pairs are selected at random for reproduction, in accordance with the prob-
+In (c), two pairs are selected at random for reproduction, in accordance with the prob